-Coal Deposits .- The origin of coal presents a most curious and difficult problem in geology, and though a vast amount of information has been accumulated on the subject, yet good observations in distant countries would be of the highest value.
+Coal Deposits.-The origin of coal presents a most curious and difficult problem in geology, and though a vast amount of information has been accumulated on the subject, yet good observations in distant countries would be of the highest value.
 A very brief statement of the most prominent difficulties in the theory of its origin will, perhaps, be the best guide for further inquiries.
-If we look first to the coal itself, the frequency with which, both in Europe and North America, upright vegetables have been found in and on the coal, and the curious relation between the presence of coal and the nature of the clayey bed (abounding with roots) on which it rests, can leave no doubt that in these so frequent instances the vegetation, whence the coal has been derived, grew on the spot where now embedded.
+If we look first to the coal itself, the frequency with which, both in Europe and North America, upright vegetables have been found in and on the coal, and the curious relation between the presence of coal, and the nature of the clayey bed (abounding with roots) on which it rests, can leave no doubt that in these so frequent instances the vegetation, whence the coal has been derived, grew on the spot where now embedded.
 The regularity and wide extent of the beds of coal, and especially of certain subordinate seams in them, the stratification and fineness of the deposits alternating with the coal, and the rarity of channels (such as would have been formed by a stream or river) cutting through the associated strata, all seem pretty clearly to indicate that the coal was not formed on the surface, like a mass of peat, but under water.
 What, then, was the nature of those vast expanses of shallow water under which the coal was accumulated?
 The character of the upright fossil plants, according to our present knowledge, absolutely contradicts the idea of their having lived in the sea; yet occasionally strata, containing undoubted marine remains, are associated with the carboniferous series.
 On the other hand, how can we believe that lakes, allowing of course their beds slowly to sink, could contain the enormous thickness, amounting in some instances to several thousand yards, of the coal-bearing strata?
-From these few remarks it will be seen how many points deserve careful examination in any new coal district; the chief points being, the presence of upright vegetables and trunks of trees (of the position of which careful drawings should be made), and whether furnished with roots, -the nature of the beds on which the coal rests, and generally of all the strata; the continuousness and form of the strata, and whether ripple-marked; the existence of marine animal remains, and whether such lived on the spot, or were drifted into their present positions, and many other similar points.
+Or are we to suppose that, whilst a broad belt of low land with extensive lagoons, near the mouth of some great river, very gradually subsided, mud and sand was deposited at such a rate on the surface as to keep up the level, so that the waters of the sea were prevented, excepting in rare instances, breaking into the lagoons with their luxuriant vegetation?
+On this view, or indeed on any such view, after long-continued subsidence, sufficient to bury even a lofty mountain-chain, whence, it may be asked, was derived the sediment which formed the great pile of strata alternating with the coal?-Must not an adjoining area have gone on rising, whilst the coal-bearing strata continued to sink?
+From these few remarks it will be seen how many points deserve careful examination in any new coal district; the chief points being, the presence of upright vegetables and trunks of trees (of the position of which careful drawings should be made), and whether furnished with roots,-the nature of the beds on which the coal rests, and generally of all the strata; the continuousness and form of the strata, and whether ripple-marked; the existence of marine animal remains, and whether such lived on the spot, or were drifted into their present positions, and many other similar points.
 It is superfluous to observe that all fossil plants should be collected; those found upright should be carefully distinguished from those embedded horizontally.
 The contents of any upright stems and of the roots should be examined; as it appears they have generally first become hollow from decay, and then been filled up with mud, which in some instances is charged with seeds and leaves.